priendeau/Fnct.d/README.rst

                      And Another windows following this will give you the space to entre variable to fill and finally paste-it to your code location.

+funct_Verbosis       - Create a sub-function called Verbosis.
+Used in debug and general
+                     echoing the information, this piece of code does prepare information to be formater, tagged during a debug observation or simply echoed for future evaluation.
+This snippets is particular and uses Base64 Codec from a Shell script caller Base64Codec (available in MakeFileInstaller) to depack tge function and leave as-is this function without impacting on code pasting.
+Some may understand, pasting part of code to appear formated inside Geany require insert extra Tab symbold '\n' and already existing tab inside the code require a double or tripple back-slash to appear as valid.
+Depacting information from BAse64 fix this problem and may snippets FnctDSnippets releave us for all pain from parsing.

+FnctDSnippets        - Futhermore FnctDSnippets is the name of the future Fnct.D
+                     Snippets-handler from Geany.
+It rather use the Zenity list handler to provide a list of new features from Possible development.
+It will include list of possible action and possibility to call a composed code stored by an UUID format where your query in a search will return it as code ready to paste it.
+Example of

 ...
 And many more example are comming to enhance developping rapidly with Fnct.D .

 Geany was choosed to be present in Ubuntu, many Debian distribution and being light